Tatsuya-Nonogaki/Veeam-PS-Utils/README.md

 ### 4. `RunVBRJob.ps1`

 #### Overview
 The `RunVBRJob.ps1` script starts a specified Veeam Backup and Replication job and retrieves its result.
 It allows passing additional options to the `Start-VBRJob` cmdlet and uses a configuration file (`settings.ps1`) for global settings.
+It is designed with external monitoring systems and job schedulers in mind, making it suitable for automated workflows.

 #### Key Features
 - Starts a VBR job and retrieves its result.
 - Logs job execution details to a file.
 - Supports passing additional options to the `Start-VBRJob` cmdlet via the `-VBRJobOpt` parameter.
 - Can use a custom configuration file for global settings.
+- Integrates seamlessly with external monitoring systems and job schedulers for automated task management.

 #### Parameters
 - **`-JobName` (Alias: `-j`)** (Mandatory):